krishnakumarsamy/audiorecorder-java-maven/ReadMe.txt

 cd target
 java -jar systemprogram-1.0-SNAPSHOT-shaded.jar

 Or we can run this process in background using below command without displaying logs in command prompt.

 start javaw -jar systemprogram-1.0-SNAPSHOT-shaded.jar

+Also, if we pass program argument "download", it will connect to google drive and download and un-encrypt and store it in local folder.